-NaI(Tl) crystal scintillator has a very high luminescence (scintillation) efficiency and is available in a wide variety of sizes and geometries that makes it the most widely used scintillator.
+Sodium Iodide crystals have a very high luminescence (scintillation) efficiency and are available in a wide variety of sizes and geometries that makes it the most widely used scintillator.
 Thallium-doped Sodium Iodide produces one of the highest signals in a PMT per amount of radiation absorbed.
 It is second only to our Lanthanum Bromide scintillator.
 Under optimum conditions, an average of 1x 104 photoelectrons are produced per MeV gamma rays.

 NaI(Tl) crystals are widely used for radiation detection: